miracl/mfa-client-sdk-ios/README.md

 The `accessCode` should be obtained from a browser session, and session details are retrieved before starting the registration.
 This way the mobile app can show to the end-user the respective details for the customer, which the identity is going to be associated to.

 The `regCode` is a code which value indicates that the user identity is already verified.
-It could be obtained as `activationToken` value of `VerificationResult` object from a successfull call to `TODO:#FinishVerification:` method using the default identity verification or using a bootstrap code.
+It could be obtained as `activationToken` value of `VerificationResult` object from a successfull call to `FinishVerification` method using the default identity verification or using a bootstrap code.

 ##### `(MpinStatus*) RestartRegistration: (const id<IUser>) user;`
 This method re-initializes the registration process for a user, where registration has already started.